tableflip/landexplorer-api/README.md

-# inspire-api
+# landexplorer-api
-:world_map: An experimental graphql api for finding an INSPIRE ID for a given lat/lng.
+:world_map: A graphql api for the landexplorer data.

 **Installing & Running the server**